Real People at the Press

 Susan J. Atkinson

 Kim’s never met an Apple computer she hasn’t liked.
 Starting out with Corel, Kim kept her finger on Ottawa’s tech pulse for years before indulging her inner artist and branching out into graphic design.
 An advocate of playful design, Kim often has trouble finding her desk under the array of toys scattered on top.
 She especially likes the mechanical bouncing spider that scares the cats.
 Kim is currently running a free art program in her community. www.lanart.ca

-Kim has a patient partner and two grown-up daughters.
+Kim has a patient partner and two grown-up children.
 She is delighted to be in the creative trenches with her little sister, Elizabeth Todd Doyle.

 Elizabeth Todd Doyle

 Transplanted from Canada’s west coast to Ottawa, Elizabeth regularly doodles on shopping lists, the back of phone bills, and on the margins of Very Important Documents such as her children’s report cards.
 When she is not doodling, she works as an independent arts consultant.
 She is currently junior chair of the Canadian Art Gallery Educator’s group.
 Elizabeth has just released her first novel DeadRoads.

 Elizabeth’s work has appeared in comic books and textbooks both nationally and internationally.
 She has a thing for gremlins, witches, and surprised animals.

 Even though they now work together, her sister Kim Dalrymple doesn’t boss her around too much.